outpace/smokestack/README.md

 `lein ring server` to run the example

-`lein ring test` to run the tests
+`lein test` to run the tests

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Outpace Systems Inc

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.